FolkertVanVerseveld/aoe/BUGS.md

 ---------------------------|--------------------------------------------------------|-------------------------------------------------------
 No music                   | The CD-ROM audio partition is not mounted              | Open the directory in your filebrowser to automount it
-Cursor clipping inaccurate | X11 does not support clipping of subset of Window area | No workaround at the moment
+Cursor clipping inaccurate | X11 does not support clipping of subset of Window area | No workaround at the moment Game becomes unresponsive  | To be investigated: probably a thread deadlock         | No workaround at the moment

 Bugs for any executable in tools/: